 Service Announcement provides the UE with descriptions specifying the multicast or broadcast services to be delivered as part of MBS Session.

 The Service Announcement includes the MBS Session ID(s), which is represented by TMGI or a Source Specific IP Multicast Address, for the service.
-When the MBS Session ID is Source Specific IP Multicast Address, the Service Announcement may include the PLMN ID of the PLMN in which the service is delivered.
+When the MBS Session ID is Source Specific IP Multicast Address, the Service Announcement includes the PLMN ID of the PLMN in which the service is delivered.

 The Service Announcement may include an MBS Session Type, which indicates whether the MBS Session for the service is multicast or broadcast.